Wongt8/BirthDayBot/README.md

 BirthDayBot is a Discord bot that will save birthdays and will celebrate them 🥳

 ## Introduction
-You always forget your friends' birthdays ?!
+You always forget your friend's birthdays ?!
 Add this bot to your server and the problem will disappear